COS Mountain Logo

 • Students will be notified via email regarding approval or denial.
 Therefore, it is important that a current email address is included on the applications and the mailing address is also noted correctly.

-Finish Line Student Emergency Aid Grants
+Finish Line Student Emergency Aid Grant - 2024/2025

-Finish Line Scholars Program Student Emergency Aid Grants are awarded to students in the amount of $1,000.
-Students may only receive one grant per semester of which the student is enrolled.
-Grant awards are not disbursed during Winter or Summer Sessions.
+Awards: College of the Siskiyous students may apply for a $1,000 Finish Line Scholars Program Student Emergency Aid Grant.
+Student applicants may only receive one grant per semester of which the student is enrolled.

 Eligibility: